 GRAL703 CLINICAL PSYCHOLOGY PRACTICE AND MANAGEMENT (3 cr.)

-The fundamentals of psychological practice management in private, public and managed care settings will be reviewed.
+Pre-requisites: All courses through Block 6 The fundamentals of psychological practice management in private, public and managed care settings will be reviewed.
 Emphasis will be placed upon accounting, budgeting, financial, staffing, and management practices considering statutory regulations, state law, and marketplace trends.
 Cultural factors will be considered in relation to their role in designing, locating, and managing a private practice.

 GRAL704 PSYCHOLOGY OF BILINGUALISM (3 cr.)
 Pre-requisite: PSYD703